luigi989/kattis-problems/README.md

-# KATTIS Problems
+# KATTIS Problems :cat:
-All kattis problems that I have completed are listed in this repository.
-They are sorted after difficulty.
-I have used various languages like python and C.
+KATTIS is a website full of various problems that you can solve yourself.
+A website where you can test your knowledge in coding.
+All problems that I have completed so far are listed in this repository and are sorted after difficulty.
+I have used various languages like C, Python and Java.
+More details about the problems can be found on [kattis.com](https://open.kattis.com/).